 Sure enough the Vampires Master Dierck (whose name I did not know at this point) soon arrived by the door with a group of his most vicious Vampires.

 They had been able to enter the garden as it had been completely destroyed and therefore no longer counted as a private residence.
-We could tell the Vampires had arrived by the stench that arrived with them, which unlike the Vampires themselves was strong enough to penetrate the shelter.
+We could tell the Vampires had arrived by the stench that arrived with the.
 Dierck spoke in a loud and booming voice.

 “Poor, pitiful creatures, clinging to life, when you know its pointless.
 Come out now and I’ll make sure that its quick”